pinkpong111/governance-rules-theory/README.md

 | Confidence drop on novel domain | Expected during Seed Expansion Protocol Phase 1 — conservative escalation is correct behavior, not failure |
 | Short-term perplexity rise after fine-tuning | Normal recalibration period — θd is adjusting; allow one calibration cycle before escalating |

-> *Empirical basis: Production LLM monitoring consensus (Arize AI, Maxim AI, Evidently AI, 2025) — continuous per-event monitoring creates more instability than it resolves.
-Drift detection requires sustained trend signal, not reactive thresholds.
-This is the same structural argument as the DFG cumulative log requirement.*
+> *Structural analogue: Production LLM monitoring practice (Arize AI, Maxim AI, Evidently AI, 2025) converges on the finding that continuous per-event monitoring creates more instability than it resolves, and that drift detection requires sustained trend signal rather than reactive thresholds — compatible with the DFG prediction that cumulative log architecture is structurally necessary, not merely operationally convenient.*

 ### Intervention Withdrawal Conditions